 There are monthly follow-ups on sick leave in order to improve well-being, and in general, the company is continually working on ensuring the best possible working environment.
-The total absences for the 2021/22 financial year have increased compared to 2020/21 and are at 3,1% compared to 1.9% last year.
+The total absences for the 2022/23 financial year have decreased compared to 2021/22 and are at 2.4% compared to 3.1% last year.

 Workplace safety is important to the company, and there is continual investment in initiatives that improve safety at warehouses and production facilities.
+During 2022/23 investments done in fire protection has been done in Roskilde.